Bridging Quantum Computing and Nuclear Structure: Atomic Nuclei on a Trapped-Ion Quantum Computer: Results

-To quantify statistical uncertainties in hardware results, we applied a bootstrapping analysis.
+We now report the hardware results for ground-state energies of oxygen, calcium, and nickel isotopes using the pUCCD(G) ansatz on Reimei.
+Table~\ref{tab:Reimei_results} summarizes exact FCI energies, the ideal pUCCD results from noise-free statevector simulations, and the experimentally measured energies with two measurement strategies along with percent errors relative to the ideal pUCCD results and valid ratios.
+The valid ratio indicates the ratio of bitstrings that preserve the correct particle number of the target nucleus after measurement, reflecting the hardware fidelity in preparing the desired state.
+The numbers are from ansatz measurements, hence independent of the measurement strategy for $XX+YY$ terms.

+As a whole, the hardware results agree closely with the noise-free simulations, showing relative errors mostly below $0.3\%$ to the ideal pUCCD results, and at most a few percent relative to FCI.
+These results demonstrate the capability of current quantum hardware to accurately capture nuclear pairing correlations.

+This trend is further supported by bootstrapping analyses.
+Fig.~\ref{fig:Reimei_results} displays the relative errors of ground-state energies obtained on Reimei for oxygen, calcium, and nickel isotopes, using both measurement strategies.
+Error bars represent 1 $\sigma$ statistical uncertainties evaluated by bootstrapping with 500 resamplings of datasets obtained from 1,024 measurement shots.
+The shaded band corresponds to a $0.3\%$ error for reference.
+Most data points fall within this range.

+Note again that the difference between Hadamard and Basis rotation methods lies only in the measurement of $XX+YY$ terms, while diagonal terms are measured in the same way for both methods.
+Between the two measurement strategies, the basis-rotation method consistently outperforms the Hadamard method, yielding results closer to ideal simulations.
+Lighter isotopes exhibit larger uncertainties because $XX+YY$ terms contribute to the total energy relatively larger in lighter isotopes.
+In contrast, for heavier isotopes, the mass-dependent scaling commonly applied to two-body matrix elements in phenomenological shell-model interactions reduces the absolute size of the $XX+YY$ contributions (e.g., TBMEs for ${}^{58}$Ca and ${}^{78}$Ni are multiplied by $\sim 0.9$ compared with ${}^{42}$Ca and ${}^{58}$Ni), which further diminishes their relative contribution to the total energy.

+Next, we further examine the statistical uncertainties by separating the total energy into diagonal and $XX+YY$ contributions.
 As an illustration, Fig.~\ref{fig:66Ni_bootstrap}, shows the distribution of the ground-state energy of ${}^{66}\mathrm{Ni}$ obtained by resampling the data 500 times.
 The energy is separated into contributions from diagonal terms (top panel) and $XX+YY$ terms (bottom panel).
 Vertical dashed lines indicate the corresponding noise-free statevector results for comparison.

-The accuracy on the diagonal term depends primarily on occupation numbers, while the $XX+YY$ terms are contribution is more sensitive to both occupation numbers and relative phases between configurations.
+The accuracy on the diagonal term depends primarily on occupation numbers, while the $XX+YY$ terms are more sensitive to both occupation numbers and relative phases between configurations.
 As shown in the lower panel of Fig.~\ref{fig:66Ni_bootstrap}, the distribution obtained using the Hadamard method is noticeably broader than that obtained with basis rotations.
-This indicates that the basis-rotation strategy is more robust against statistical noise, especially when the number of measurement shots is limited.

 We emphasize, however, that this analysis does not account for systematic errors inherent to the Reimei device.
 Therefore, our results do not imply that the basis-rotation method always outperforms the Hadamard method in practice.
 Nonetheless, the observed trends (see also Fig.~\ref{fig:Reimei_results}) suggest that basis rotations tend to yield more stable estimates of energy expectation values for the systems studied here.